Dharmin028/FIR_Section_Predictor/README.md

 # FIR Section Predictor

 ## Overview
-FIR Section Predictor is a machine learning-based web application that predicts the applicable legal sections for a given First Information Report (FIR).
+FIR Section Predictor is a web application that predicts the applicable legal sections for a given incident description.
 This tool is designed to assist law enforcement agencies, legal professionals, and researchers by automating the classification of FIRs based on relevant legal provisions.

 ## Features
 - Multi-label classification of FIRs using **Gemini API**.